 Closer to Grindelwald you come back on the same path that you took the way up to walk up and continue until you reach the station.

-The total hike to Grindelwald First is about 17 kilometers long (return trip) and takes about six to seven hours (longer if you often take long breaks).
+The total hike from the town of Grindelwald to Grindelwald First is about 17 kilometers long (round trip) and takes about six to seven hours.
+Of course, it can take longer if you take long breaks.

 A few tips for the hike to Grindelwald First

 Before you go on this beautiful hike there are a few things to keep in mind:

 - It is a steep climb (and descent) and you are on the road for a while, so good walking condition is required.

 - There are a number of points along the way where you can get water, so you don’t have to bring too much.
 I myself had 1 liter of water with me on a hot day and that was enough.

 - It is advisable to walk with a pair of good trekking poles.
 They provide extra support when ascending, but also when descending (and your knees will thank you).
 I myself have a pair of Black Diamond trekking poles and I absolutely love them.

 - The hiking trails are marked with yellow arrows in Switzerland.
 Sometimes you see a white with a red flag here, this means that it is a difficult path.
 Often there are many loose pebbles or it is very steep.

 - The walking time is indicated on some of the yellow signs.
 This is never exactly right, it really depends on your hiking pace and if you are used to hiking in the mountains.
 I walked to Grindelwald First in three hours (the sign said 3 hours and 40 minutes), but down it took me at least two and a half hours (which was also on the sign).
 I have heard from some other people that it takes them longer than stated on the plate.
 So it is an average.